USS Congress (1799): War of 1812

 Almost immediately Rogers was informed by a passing American merchant ship of a fleet of British merchantmen en route to Britain from Jamaica.
 Congress sailed along in pursuit, but was interrupted when President began pursuing HMS Belvidera on 23 June.
 Congress trailed behind President during the chase and fired her bowchasers at the escaping Belvidera.
 Unable to capture Belvidera, the squadron returned to the pursuit of the Jamaican fleet.
 On 1 July they began to follow a trail of coconut shells and orange peels the Jamaican fleet had left behind them.
 Sailing to within one day's journey of the English Channel, the squadron never sighted the convoy and Rodgers called off the pursuit on the 13th.
 During their return trip to Boston, Congress assisted in the capture of seven merchant ships, including the recapture of an American vessel.

 Making her second cruise against the British with President, Congress sailed from Boston on 8 October.
 On the 31st of that month, both ships began to pursue HMS Galatea, which was escorting two merchant ships.
 Galatea and her charges were chased for about three hours, during which Congress captured the merchant ship Argo.
 In the meantime, President kept after Galatea but lost sight of her as darkness fell.
 Congress and President remained together during November but they did not find a single ship to capture.
 On their return to the United States they passed north of Bermuda, proceeded towards the Virginia capes, and arrived back in Boston on 31 December.
 During their entire time at sea, the two frigates captured nine prizes.

 Congress and President were blockaded in Boston by the Royal Navy until they slipped through the blockade on 30 April 1813 and put to sea for their third cruise of the war.
 On 2 May they pursued HMS Curlew but she outran them both and escaped.
 Congress parted company with President on the 8th and patrolled off the Cape Verde Islands and the coast of Brazil.
 She only captured four small British merchant ships during this period and returned to the Portsmouth Navy Yard for repairs in late 1813.
 By this time of the war, materials and personnel were being diverted to the Great Lakes, which created a shortage of resources necessary to repair her.
-Due to the amount of repairs she needed, it was decided instead to place her in ordinary, where she stayed for the remainder of the war.
+Because of the amount of repairs she needed, it was decided instead to place her in ordinary, where she stayed for the remainder of the war.